Andrew Nguyen, Lauren Humphries

 Users loved this concept, especially its visual layout.
 They imagined using this feature to compare prices and choose a final vendor.

-Our concept testing sprint showed brides need to visualize their wedding and be confident about their venue and vendors.
-Talking to former brides and comparing several options helped them feel more confident about their choices.
+Brides need to visualize their wedding to be confident about their venue and vendors.
+Talking to former brides and comparing several options help them feel more confident about their choices.

-We converged the following concepts: onboarding, bride match, comparison tool, and venue profile.
-We considered content more carefully, making sure to include budget information.
+We converged our concepts and considered content more carefully, making sure to include budget information.

-After several rounds of iteration, I was confident we’d created a platform to make wedding planning easier.
+After several rounds of iteration, I was confident we’d created a platform to help couples find venues and vendors.

 The wedding industry is so large that we couldn’t address everything we wanted in three weeks.
 We gave Christina a list of recommendations we felt would help her achieve her business goals.

-If Wedmony becomes a planning platform, we recommended further developing the timeline and adding a budgeting feature within it.
-The timeline helps brides visualize their wedding, and a budgeting feature will keep them organized.
+As Wedmony becomes a planning platform, we recommended further developing the timeline and adding a budgeting feature within it.

 Our team had tackled a large domain, but I learned how to scope down to a narrow problem by collaborating with our client.
 We had many directions we could go, and it was helpful to get client feedback so we could design a product that fit her goals the best.
 I learned to use client meetings to identify how we could provide the most value.

 I also learned to look at other competitors to look for design opportunities and learn design patterns.
-There is a lot to learn from indirect competitors, and I used them to create better designs that addressed our users’ needs, making me a more resourceful designer.
+There is a lot to learn from indirect competitors, and I used them to create better designs that addressed our users’ needs.